 If a delay is bad, why not get married immediately?
 Calvin felt this deprived the community of an opportunity to participate in the wedding.
 It also gave little time for examination of the marriage in case there were problems that needed to be sorted out, such as previous marriages or financial contracts.

 Of all the rules and regulations in Geneva, this is one of the wisest.
-Long engagements are bad for couples.
-Today we are more interested in having the perfect wedding than we are in actually getting married.
-But I also think getting married immediately or eloping is not the best choice.
-Many couples, especially conservative Christian couples, think long delays are bad.
-Therefore they assume that getting married as quickly as possible is the best option.
-But elopement can leave out the family, the church community, and friends.
+Long engagements are generally bad.
+Today we are more interested in the perfect wedding than we are in getting married.
+However, getting married immediately or eloping is not the best choice.
+Elopement can leave out the family, the church community, and friends.
 I am not sure six weeks is the perfect time frame, but even three months sounds good.

 The second way Geneva tried to curb premarital sex was that if a couple slept together during their engagement they were fined and put in prison for three days, unless the woman was pregnant.
 If she was pregnant they made her come into church on Sunday and confess her sins before the congregation and ask for mercy from God.
 The fact that women got pregnant during their engagement shows that the six week gap was the ideal, but was not always held to.

-This last method employed by Geneva raises awkward questions that most Christians do not want to answer.
-Should a couple who waited faithfully to have sex until after they were married get treated the same way as a couple who did not wait, but fornicated?
+This last method employed by Geneva raises questions that most Christians do not want to answer.
+Should a couple who waited to have sex until after they were married get treated the same way as a couple who fornicated?
 Should there be some distinction made on the wedding day between virgins and those who are not virgins?
+In Geneva, even widows could not wear the traditional wedding wreath.
 Should scandalous sins be confessed publicly and if so how should it be done?
 Are their other ways of indicating unfaithfulness, besides public confession?
 What role does the forgiveness of sins play in this scenario?
 Does forgiveness mean the sin is never brought up again?
-What role does the fear of public shame play in preventing future sins?
+Why in the church is the fear of public shame for scandalous sin so low?